420blaze420/tape0002/README.md

 * Having reliable wireless coverage spanning the entire campus, in the context of troubleshooting, testing, and deploying would reduce downtime significantly.
 This would also greatly lower the risk of productivity and financial loss, due to the relationship between downtime and financial loss.

 #### Improved performance and capacity
 * The wireless network must be able to support up to 754 users at once, with consistent strong performance.
-IT employees must have the capacity to connect to and use the network from anywhere on the **Xcompanyx** campus.
+* IT employees must have the capacity to connect to and use the network from anywhere on the **Xcompanyx** campus.

 #### Stronger security
 * Implementation of security measures on the wireless network.
+* Must implement WPA3 security with 802.1X authentication on the new wireless network.
+* Integration of a new firewall, or configuration of the old firewall to support wired and wireless protections.

 #### Centralized monitoring and management
 * **XCompanyX** administration is done through the use of an ADDS deployed on a domain controller.
 * The new wireless network must support centralized administration through the use of an ADDS on the **Xcompanyx** domain 'xcomx'.

 #### Support for future growth
-* The wireless network must be installed with future growth in mind. **Xcompanyx** is one of the fastest growing companys in North America, and the network infrastructure must be able to support future expansions, changes, and additions.
+* The wireless network must be installed with future growth in mind. **Xcompanyx** is one of the fastest growing companies in North America, and the network infrastructure must be able to support future expansions, changes, and additions.

 ### 3. Scope of Work